Himika Akaneya

-Himika Akaneya (茜屋 日海夏, Akaneya Himika) is a Japanese voice actress and singer from Akita Prefecture who is a member of the idol group i☆Ris.
+Himika Akaneya (茜屋 日海夏, Akaneya Himika) is a Japanese voice actress and singer who is a member of the idol group Iris.
 She is affiliated with 81 Produce.
-She has also revealed that "Himika Akaneya" is not just her stage name, but her actual name as well.

-On July 5, 2023, she made her solo singer debut under her English name with her debut single "Stereo Sunset (Prod.
-AmPm)", releasing on November 22, 2023.
+On July 5, 2023, she made her solo debut under her English name with her debut single "Stereo Sunset", releasing on November 22, 2023.
 The song was used at the ending theme song for the anime, MF Ghost.

+Biography

+Akaneya is 1/4 Korean from paternal side.
+Her Korean name is Jo Hae-eun.
+With an interest of music, Akaneya dreamed of entering the entertainment world when she was three years old.
+She passed an audition at the age of seventeen.
+Akaneya is a vegetarian.